Ferparishuertas/iobuilders/tokenized-money-poc/README.md

 #### Containers

-In this diagram we'll model the different application containers involved in the system, defining their responsabilities, as well as their technical roles.
+In this diagram models the application containers involved in the system, defining their responsabilities, as well as their technical roles.

 > In this context a container is something that hosts code and/or data.
 The containers are the different parts of the system needs to be running in order for the overall system to work.

 ![C4 Context diagram](./resources/iobuilders-tokenizedmoney-containerdiagram.png)

+There are five main subsystems:

+  - **Mobile Wallet**, as the customer UI application.
+  - **Tokenized Money**, as REST services layer that represents the customer resources.
+  - **Wallet**, the smart contract that handles the customer money.
+  - **Identity**, the smart contract that deal with *Self Sovereign Identity*
+  - **Audit log**, as the subsystem that deals with an immutable actions log.-

 #### Components